Ghostwriting exists in a variety of forms, including a number of shorter documents, such as:

 All of these elements may be necessary to grow a fledgling business or to keep an already successful one at top of mind for your customer base.
 The problem is trying not to sound like everyone else out there while still having time to conduct the business you’re actually in.
 Unless you’re also a full-time writer, chances are you are feeling overwhelmed and frustrated with the amount of work that appears on your desk every day.
+Knowing the right word to use when can increase your leads by as much as 60%, which makes it all the more important that significant thought has been put into your campaign.
 Save yourself time and frustration by outsourcing your most pressing tasks.
 Focus your attention on things that only you can do.

-As a member of the Professional Writer’s Alliance, I receive continuous training in writing for business through American Writers and Artists, Inc., the gold-standard for professional copywriting education and development.
+As a member of the Professional Writer’s Alliance, I receive continuous training in writing for business delivered by American Writers and Artists, Inc., the gold-standard for professional copywriting education and development.

 White papers / Short reports